manish-in-java/spring-data-solr/README.md

-This is an unofficial and unsupported fork of the [official Spring Data Solr](https://github.com/spring-projects/spring-data-solr) project.
-It contains fixes for unreleased critical bugs that are required for applications in production on an urgent basis.
+This is an unofficial and unsupported fork of the [official Spring Data Solr](https://github.com/spring-projects/spring-data-solr) project created to address the following:

+1. Fixes for unreleased critical bugs that are required for applications in production on an urgent basis.
-Additionally, it contains some code from an
+1. Some code from an
 [earlier attempt](https://github.com/manish-in-java/spring-data-search/spring-data-search-solr)
-at creating a Solr module for Spring Data.
+at creating a Solr module for Spring Data that makes it easier to use the library in Maven projects using token filtering.